sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 # Overview

 This document is an overview of the processes followed by the implementation team when involved in a customer implementation project.
-This document is specific to the process for _Jointly Managed Implementations_.
+It is specific to the process for *Jointly Managed Implementations*.
 Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in those cases.

 # Inputs from Pre-Sales